 The above example assumes that all the 800,000 THB is spent and the total amount has to be replenished, either monthly or at the end of the year, so obviously living more cheaply is one option.

-Rather than relying upon dividend income, what are the other options available to create an income stream of 800,000 THB per year.
+Rather than relying upon dividend income from your investments, what are the other options available to create an additional income stream to make your income at least 800,000 THB per year.

 These ideas may give cause for more consideration, depending upon whether you are saving for retirement or are already retired and need something to do, plus a little side income.